veeam/veeamsnap/README.md

 # veeamsnap
 Veeam Agent for Linux kernel module

+## Disclaimer
+The project is deprecated.
+The module will not support kernels 5.18 and later.
+It is replaced by the [blksnap](https://github.com/veeam/blksnap) project, the purpose of which is to offer it to the upstream.

 ## Description
 This kernel module implements snapshot and changed block tracking functionality used by Veeam Agent for Linux – simple and FREE backup agent designed to ensure the Availability of your Linux server instances, whether they reside in the public cloud or on premises.